HCDigitalScholarship/pennstreaty/README.md

 - TEI guidelines from SWAT
 - TEI/XML files from SWAT
 - Excel Docs on People, Places, Organizations (I've made jsons of these, and they are available in this`static/json folder)

-Please ask Mike and/or Andy, and I'm sure they will be able to help you find the information/materials you need!

 ### Notes on using the importer: